DCC-EX/dcc-ex.github.io/docs/reference/hardware/pin-vpin-allocations.rst

   * - Pin(s)
     - Details
   * - A0 - A1
-    - Analogue I/O pins used for current sensing
+    - Analogue I/O pins used for main and program track current sensing
   * - 3 - 4
-    - Digital I/O pins commonly used by...
+    - Digital I/O pins commonly used by motor shields or Ethernet shields
   * - 10 - 13
-    - Digial I/O pins commonly used by...
+    - Digial I/O pins commonly used by motor shields
   * - 50 - 53
-    - Digital I/O pins reserved for...
+    - Digital I/O pins reserved for special system utilities

 .. list-table:: Mega2560 Pins to use